Stories

 Reykjavik

-The weather is rather nice upon our arrival in Iceland, with a temperature of 12°C, which is a welcome change from the 36°C heatwave in Geneva!
-The Icelandair flight was on time, and once we retrieved our luggage, we picked up our vehicle from BCR, just 200 meters from the airport exit.
+The weather was rather pleasant when we arrived in Iceland, with a temperature of 12°C—quite a relief from the 36°C heatwave in Geneva!
+The Icelandair flight was on time, and once we collected our luggage, we picked up our vehicle from Blue Car Rental, which was just 200 meters from the airport exit.

-The last time we visited, there was quite a queue to pick up a vehicle at Blue Car Rental.
-That's all changed today, and with their pre-check-in system, we got the Duster in less than five minutes.
-Very convenient!
-We then headed to Reykjavik and our guesthouse located not far from Laugavegur, in the heart of the 101 district.
+The last time we visited, there had been quite a queue to pick up a vehicle at Blue Car Rental.
+However, that had changed, and with their pre-check-in system, we got the Duster in less than five minutes.
+Super convenient!
+From there, we headed to Reykjavik and our guesthouse, located not far from Laugavegur, in the heart of the 101 district.

-Once we dropped off our luggage, we headed to the old port for a walk in the capital and strolled along the famous Austurstræti and Laugavegur streets to find a restaurant.
-We stopped at Svarta Kaffið, a great spot where they serve traditional soups in bread at a very reasonable price for Iceland.
-They were delicious, so we highly recommend this restaurant!
+We dropped off our luggage and made our way to the old port for a walk around the capital, to stroll along the well-known Austurstræti and Laugavegur streets to find a restaurant.
+We ended up at Svarta Kaffið, a great spot where they served traditional soups in bread at a very reasonable price for Iceland.
+They were absolutely delicious, and we highly recommend the place!

-After a drink at the American Bar on Austurstræti, we headed to bed, as a long day of driving awaited us tomorrow, heading towards the Vestfirðir.
+After grabbing a drink at the American Bar on Austurstræti, we called it a night, knowing we had a long day of driving ahead of us tomorrow to reach the Vestfirðir.

 D1